-A new Nissan electric sedan was teased during the company’s ‘Ambition 2030’ presentation on November 29, 2021.
+A new Nissan electric sedan, possibly a Nissan Maxima EV successor, was teased during the company’s ‘Ambition 2030’ presentation on November 29, 2021.
 The video highlighted Nissan’s EV strategy and witnessed the debut of three concepts: the Hangout, Surfout, and Chillout, which are also expected to materialize into production vehicles by the end of this decade.

 At the 22:00 mark of the corporate presentation, Nissan’s COO Ashwani Gupta explained the new company design language drawing inspiration from the Japanese word ‘shun,’ meaning to run fast and effortlessly, and ‘sho,’ meaning to soar with grace and power.
 The part of the video was edited out subsequently, which showed the teaser (set as the display image of the story) while first airing.

-Less than three months later, the COO flew to the U.S. and made significant announcements, which included the first look at the car, during a press conference in Canton, Mississippi, on February 17, 2022.
+A few months later, the COO flew to the U.S. and made significant announcements, which included the first look at the potential Nissan Maxima EV successor, during a press conference in Canton, Mississippi, on February 17, 2022.

 We embark on a new journey in the United States, starting with our plan to bring two all-new, all-electric models to our Canton Mississippi facility in 2025.
 These models, one Nissan and one Infiniti, represent a USD 500 million investment to transform and modernize the facility with the latest EV manufacturing technology and automation.Ashwani Gupta, Chief Operating Officer, Nissan Motor Corporation during the Canton webcast